 REHub is a multipurpose WordPress theme that includes a magazine demo.
 It’s one of the most colourful and characterful demos out there and would work exceptionally well for some websites.
 It includes strong colours and fonts, a great header image element and very flexible pages.

-REHub uses the Elementor page builder but is also fully compatible with Gutenberg blocks.
+REHub uses the Elementor website builder but is also fully compatible with Gutenberg blocks.
 It has social elements, business directory tools, price and ecommerce tools, review and comparison tools and a wide range of page elements for total design freedom.

 Pros of REHub: